agokhale/viamillipede/README.md

 	+  ``` viamillipede prbs 0xd00f tx localhost 3434 rx 3434 ```
 	+ Will not terminate.
 	+ bitstream is only random enough for me and will not survive cryptanalysis
-	+ Does not generate any stdin/out, but will chew the network.

 ### Use outboard crypto: viamillipede does not provide any armoring against interception or authentication